nnnningning/UAV-SAC-PER/README.md

 The DRL framework is implemented using PyTorch (v2.3.1) with the Tianshou library, trained on an NVIDIA RTX 4070 GPU under Windows with Python 3.11.10.

+Other details are reflected in the text and code.

 ## package:
 absl-py                 2.1.0
 aiohappyeyeballs        2.6.1